 Statistics relating to drink driving injuries

-Drink driving is still a major cause of death and injury on Australian roads however.
+Drink driving is still a major cause of death and injury on Australian roads, however.
 635 drivers, passengers, cyclists, and pedestrians have died on Australian roads to June 2019.
-This is a marked increase (13.8%) on the road toll from 2018.
+This is a marked increase (13.8%) in the road toll from 2018.

-Despite numerous Public Service announcements, Police road blocks, televisions commercials, and increased fines, people are still not getting the message.
+Despite numerous Public Service announcements, Police roadblocks, televisions commercials, and increased fines, people are still not getting the message.
 They are still being killed and injured on our roads.
-30% of all road accidents that end in a fatality are caused by a driver over the legal limit of 0.05.
+A driver causes 30% of all road accidents resulting in a fatality over the legal limit of 0.05.
 90% of these drivers were men.

-A large percentage of those killed while drink driving have mental health issues or have alcohol addiction problems.
+A large percentage of those killed while drink driving has mental health issues or have alcohol addiction problems.
 Many of these people have been caught by a Police RBT (Random Breath Test) or have been involved in an accident before.
-Some of those killed or injured are first offenders, who simply made one fatal mistake.
+Some of those killed or injured are first offenders who simply made one fatal mistake.

-The risk of injury doubles when driving just over the 0.05 limit and the risk of death increases even more.
-Most people however are more worried about being caught by police in an RBT.
+The risk of injury doubles when driving just over the 0.05 limit, and the risk of death increases even more.
+Most people, however, are more worried about being caught by police in an RBT.
 Facing a fine or losing their licence is worse than the risk to themselves or their passengers through drink driving.
-There seems to be a “It won’t happen to me” attitude about fatal road accidents.
+There seems to be an “It won’t happen to me” attitude about fatal road accidents.

 How alcohol affects you

-Alcohol affects different people in different ways, depending on age, weight, gender, how much food has been eaten.
-Furthermore, whether you are regular drinker or not will affect the result a breath test.
+Alcohol affects different people differently, depending on age, weight, gender, how much food has been eaten.
+Furthermore, whether you are a regular drinker or not will affect the result of a breath test.
 Alcohol can also affect the same person in different ways on different days.
-Three drinks one day may keep you under the limit, a week later it may put you over.
+Three drinks one day may keep you under the limit.
+A week later, it may put you over.

 Drink driving causes road accidents